 K-12 speaking practice that takes student data seriously.

-Bright Speaker is built for the realities of your Chromebook program: browser-based, no install, Google Workspace for Education sign-in, and a private-by-design architecture that keeps student video on the device.
+Bright Speaker is built for the realities of your Chromebook program: browser-based, no install for the demo, and a private-by-design architecture that keeps student video on the device.
+Managed sign-in is roadmap work, not a shipped promise.

 The path from one classroom to a district license